Anas-en/car-rental-app/backend/README.md

 # 🚗 Car Rental App — Backend API Documentation

-> **For Frontend Developers** — Everything you need to know to connect your frontend to this Flask backend.
+> **For Frontend Developers** — Everything you need to connect your frontend to this Flask backend.

 ---